 If Christians are attacked by evil spirits every day, or at least very often, why is it, then, that so many seem to be unaware of the attacks against them?

-I am sure that the main reason is the same as happened to me in the early years of my Christian walk, namely, that attacks are not recognised as such.
+I am sure that the main reason is the same as what happened to me in the early years of my Christian walk, namely, that attacks are not recognized as such.
 They are believed to be purely psychological experiences, when in fact they are mainly demonic.
-I am sure that there are huge numbers of Christians worldwide who are assaulted by evil spirits with lies and temptations, who would be able to fight back effectively if they just realized what was going on.
+I am sure that there are vast numbers of Christians worldwide who are assaulted by evil spirits with lies and temptations, who would be able to fight back effectively if they just realized what was going on.

 The attacks of evil spirits will be especially frequent when we are involved in activities that are the most threat to Satan and his work.
 For example, if I go to a prayer meeting, I will almost certainly experience some opposition.
 And I know I’m not the only one.
 On many occasions I have gone to a prayer meeting and, just as the meeting is about to start, I have looked around at the people there, and some who were cheerful a short time before have become silent and worried looking.
 I am sure that much of this is due to demonic attacks that are not understood as such.

 Not being intimidated